56th Signal Battalion inaugurates new Company Operations Facility

 |0

-This work, 56th Signal Battalion inaugurates new Company Operations Facility [Image 1 of 3], by Edward Rivera, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, 56th Signal Battalion inaugurates new Company Operations Facility, by Edward Rivera, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT